35 Best Bird Feeders and Accessories for Your Yard

 Seed Bird Feeders

 There are so many different kinds of seed bird feeders.
 Some, such as this Onyx Clever Clean Finch Magnet, are designed for the small, diamond-shaped beaks of finches.
 Others, such as this Bird Quest Spiral Thistle Bird Feeder, are designed to hold tiny thistle seeds for goldfinches and pine siskins.
 These specific feeders help the little guys get a bite since larger feeders attract birds such as cardinals and bluejays — both very pretty, but total bullies!
 For something more general for a wide variety of birds, I love this cedar bird feeder from Copper Spade.
-At $69.99, it’s a great balance of style, function and price.
+At $65, it's a great balance of style, function and price.
 Red cedar has anti-fungal and antibacterial properties and the four main seed ports are spaced out to help with territorial squabbles.
-Plus, there’s also room at the base for additional seeds or treats.
-For easy cleanup, love this removable tray feeder from Lowe’s.
+Plus, there's also room at the base for additional seeds or treats.
+For easy cleanup, I love this removable tray feeder from Walmart.

 Non-Seed Bird Feeders